phestrada/OME/README.md

     *  UNF.
 Uniform.
     *  EUC.
 Euclidean.
     *  PRM.
 Prime numbers.
     *  WBE.
 Weak beats.
+Usually even pulses.
     *  SBE.
 Strong beats.
+Usually odd pulses.
     *  RND.
 Random.
   * Melody
     * UPP.
 Upwards according to the order of the notes played.
     * DWN.
 Downwards according to the order of the notes played.
     * TCE.
 Plays the notes from the ends towards the center according to the order of the notes played.
     * FCE.
-Playy the notes from the center to the ends according to the order of the notes played.
+Plays the notes from the center to the ends according to the order of the notes played.
     * RND.
 Random.
   * Octaves.
 Set the arpeggio octaves scope.
   * Density.
 Set the number of notes to be played.
 It doesn't affect PRM rythm setting.